John Dickman

+Description

-He was convicted of the murder of John Innes Nisbet, which took place on a train travelling between Newcastle railway station and Alnmouth railway station, on 18 March 1910.
+Dickman was convicted of the murder of John Innes Nisbet, which took place on a train travelling between Newcastle railway station and Alnmouth railway station, on 18 March 1910.
 Nisbet had been carrying a bag containing the wages for a colliery.
-His body was discovered in a train compartment in a full-width compartment carriage (with no aisle and no corridor); he had died of five gunshot wounds to the head and his bag had been stolen along with over £300 of colliery wages that were never recovered although the near empty bag was found in a local mineshaft with only a few coins inside.
+His body was discovered in a train compartment in a full-width compartment carriage (with no aisle and no corridor); he had died of five gunshot wounds to the head and his bag had been stolen along with £370 of colliery wages that were never recovered (the near empty bag was later found in a local mineshaft with only a few coins inside).
+Dickman's clothing was examined and appeared to be stained with blood, and his Burberry overcoat showed signs of being recently scrubbed with paraffin, a substance used at the time for removal of bloodstains.
+Police also later found evidence that Dickman had received a pistol from a gunsmith in October 1909.

 On 6 July Dickman was convicted by a jury of the murder of Nisbet and he was sentenced to death by Mr Justice Coleridge.
-Dickman's legal team launched an immediate but failed Court of Appeal July appeal.
-The Home Secretary, Winston Churchill refused to intervene and Dickman was hanged in Newcastle Prison on 10 August, the last man to be hanged in a Newcastle jail.
+Dickman's legal team launched an immediate appeal to the Court of Appeal, which was rejected on the basis that sufficient evidence of guilt was established, and that the trial judge committed no reversible error.
+The Home Secretary, Winston Churchill, also refused to intervene and Dickman was hanged in Newcastle Gaol on 10 August.

+Aftermath

 There was some doubt over the conviction, as it appeared to some people to rest on inconclusive identification evidence.
+However, Dickman's own brother, William, was convinced of his guilt, writing to the Newcastle Evening Chronicle to ask if anybody could possibly believe his brother was innocent unless they "looked at the evidence through smoked glasses."
+He added: "his own punishment will soon be over, but he has put a blot on the name of his family and all relatives will have to bear the disgrace, not for years, but for generations".

-There was a campaign for him to be reprieved, with leaflets distributed in stations.
-The writer C. H. Norman was among those who were convinced of John Dickman's innocence.
+A campaign for Dickman to be reprieved was initiated, with leaflets distributed in stations.
+The socialist writer C. H. Norman, an ardent opponent of capital punishment, was among those who were convinced of John Dickman's innocence.
 It has also been claimed that Dickman's defence lawyer was incompetent.